Advantages of Homeownership

 While home prices move in cycles over the short-term, if you stay in your home for a long time, it could increase in value and give you a substantial return on your investment.

-If you are currently renting a home or apartment, use Discover's Rent vs Buy Calculator to help determine which option provides the most economic benefits for you over the time you plan to be in your residence.
-When using the calculator, be sure to include some assumption about future increases in your rent, as most landlords periodically raise rents.
+If you are currently renting a home or apartment, use the Rent vs Buy Calculator from Discover® Home Loans to help determine which option provides the most economic benefits for you over the time you plan to be in your residence.
+When using the calculator, be sure to consider potential future increases in your rent, as most landlords periodically raise rents.

 You Build Equity

-- With each monthly mortgage payment you make, a portion goes toward reducing the amount you owe on your loan, which increases your equity.
-In a sense, paying your mortgage is a form of savings, as it increases the equity in your home.
+- With each monthly payment you make, a portion goes toward reducing the amount you owe on your mortgage, which increases your equity.

 - As your home's value increases, it creates more equity for you.

-In a sense, paying your mortgage is a form of savings, since it increases your home equity which you may be able to tap into if you need money in the future.
+In a sense, paying your mortgage is a form of savings, since it increases your home equity.
+And you may be able to tap into that home equity if you need money in the future.

 You Enjoy Significant Tax Deductions

 Owning a home can reduce the amount you pay in income taxes each year.
-Your mortgage interest and property tax payments under certain circumstances may be deductible from your federal taxes, as well as many state taxes.
-Certain closing costs and loan discount points also may be tax deductible1.
+Your mortgage interest and property tax payments under certain circumstances may be deductible from your federal taxes.
+Many states consider these tax deductible as well.
+Even certain closing costs and loan discount points may also be tax deductible.
 In the early years of your mortgage, when interest represents the bulk of your monthly mortgage payment, these potential tax deductions can put a significant amount of money back in your pocket.
 Consult with your tax advisor to determine if your particular mortgage situation permits tax deductibility.